jackmanb1985/markdown-cv/index.md

 </div>

 ## Summary
 Experienced IT professional with a demonstrated 10+ years of working in Telco, Media and Cloud technologies.
 Well versed in developing and implementing multi-cloud deployments, container management, and automation pipelines.
-At Telstra, I've delivered ansible based cloud infrastructure automation using containerised services with a realised resource time saving of >90%.
+At Telstra, I've delivered solutions using CI/CD, containerisation, iterative project management, cloud orchestration on NFVi and ansible driven automation with outcomes of realised resource savings of >90%.
 Seeking to continue leveraging and growing my DevOps skillset in the cloud infrastructure stack with a constantly evolving skillset on the latest open source technologies.

 ## Hard Skills
-Red Hat Linux Administration, Red Hat Satellite, OpenStack (OSP), AWS, GCP, Ansible and Ansible Tower, Docker and Containerisation, Kubernetes, Terraform, GoCD, Git, Jenkins, Bamboo, Python & Shell Scripting, Apache, NGINX, VMWare ESXi
+Red Hat Linux Administration, Red Hat Satellite, OpenStack (OSP), AWS, GCP, Ansible and Ansible Tower, Docker and Containerisation, Kubernetes, Terraform, GoCD, Git, Jenkins, Bamboo, Python & Shell Scripting, Apache, NGINX, MySQL, Aspera, VMWare ESXi

 ## Experience
 __Technology Specialist__